www.industryemea.com

 Econ-Solutions explains How cities and municipalities can efficiently comply with the Energy Efficiency Act

 The Energy Efficiency Act obliges to save 2 percent of final energy every year - a major challenge given.
-But the solution is already included in the new law: an energy management system - especially if it has the right interfaces.
+The solution is already included in the new law - an energy management system.

 Public bodies with a total annual final energy consumption of one gigawatt hour or more are obliged by the Energy Efficiency Act to achieve savings in final energy consumption of an average of two percent per year compared to the previous year.